Fladolcetta/DnD/README.md

 ## Setup
  1. Open you mac laptop.
  2. Pull this repo.
+ 3. (If wanting to edit code)
- 3. Open a terminal.
+    - Open a terminal where the repo is stored.
- 4. Type `minikube mount .:/dnd`
+    - Type `minikube mount .:/dnd`
- 5. Open another terminal.
+ 4. Open another terminal where the repo is stored.
- 6. Type `make setup`
+ 5. Type `make setup`
- 7. Type `make up`
+ 6. Type `make up`

 ## Features
  - Dice Roller